Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 - At home, as 10-point underdogs or more, the Broncos are unbeaten ATS (2-0).

-- Kansas City is 4-3 against the spread, and 4-3 overall, on the road.
+- Away from home, Kansas City is 4-3 against the spread, and 4-3 overall.

-- In seven away games this year, Kansas City has hit the over five times.
+- This year, in five of seven road games Kansas City has hit the over.

 Powered by Data Skrive.